Scientific mode in PyCharm provides support for interactive scientific computing and data visualization.

 x as a column value variable (for example, x > 20):

 A column with an applied filter is marked with the filter icon ().
 Hover it with a mouse cursor to see the filter value.

 Any table can be saved () or opened in a separate tab of the editor ().
 You can also select any cells in the table and copy them to the clipboard (Ctrl+C).
 The copied cells can be pasted into any file, for example, .csv.

 Building matplotlib charts

-In the Scientific mode, a graph opens in its own tab in the SciView window, allowing you to resize it, zoom in and out, and so on.
-You can alter this behavior by toggling the Show plots in tool window checkbox ( ).
+In the Scientific mode, a graph opens in its own tab in the SciView window, allowing you to resize it, and to zoom it in and out.

 Matplotlib is available also in console.
 See the Running in console section of the Scientific Mode tutorial.
 When starting a Python console ( ), one can import

 The Python console is accessible for further inputs.